 While The Royal Mint’s finest traditions are always respected, it continually innovates in order to stay at the forefront of world minting, embracing the latest production techniques and technology in order to offer excellence to our clients across the globe.
 By underpinning our proud heritage with a highly progressive outlook, The Royal Mint produces coins that remain a byword for trust and reliability the world over.

 There were estimated to be 28.9 billion UK coins in circulation on 31 March 2014, with a total face value of over £4 billion, all manufactured by The Royal Mint.
 In total, nearly 2 billion UK coins were issued during 2013-14.

 As well as over 1,000 years of producing British coinage, The Royal Mint has long been trusted with the currencies of other countries.
 It has served more than 100 issuing authorities around the world and currently meets approximately 15% of global demand, making us the world’s leading export mint.

 The Royal Mint has been making official military campaign medals since it was commissioned to make awards for soldiers who fought in the battle of Waterloo in 1815.
 The year 2012 was of particular significance for The Royal Mint’s medal-making team, with the manufacture of all 4,700 Victory Medals for the London 2012 Olympic and Paralympic Games.

-The Royal Mint has recently introduced a new fineness of Britannia bullion coins and a highly-secure on-site bullion vault storage facility, building on the gold Sovereign’s long-standing reputation for integrity, accuracy.
+The Royal Mint has recently introduced a new fineness of Britannia bullion coins and a highly-secure on-site bullion vault storage facility, building on the gold Sovereign’s long-standing reputation for integrity and accuracy.
 This positions The Royal Mint and its bullion products as a premium proposition in this marketplace.

-In April 2014, The Royal Mint unveiled plans to develop a purpose-built visitor centre at its headquarters in Llantrisant, South Wales.
+In April 2014, The Royal Mint unveiled plans to develop a purpose-built visitor center at its headquarters in Llantrisant, South Wales.
 Construction is expected to be completed during 2016.